gruntwork-io/docs/docs/pipelines/architecture/index.md

 ## Executor

 The executor takes a pipeline action and infra change as input then performs the action on the infra change.
-In some cases, like responding to AccountAdded events on merge, the executor will create a Pull Request in the infrastructure-live repository with additional IaC code to provision additional resources.
+In some cases, like responding to AccountAdded events on merge, the executor will create a pull request in the `infrastructure-live` repository with additional IaC code to provision additional resources.

 ## Execution Flow